-The crew aboard the USS Eldridge could hardly contain their excitement.
-As they sat in the Philadelphia Naval Shipyard, their newly commissioned destroyer was being outfitted with several intriguing devices – top-secret generators that were said to be able to make the ship completely invisible to the enemy.
+As it sat in the Philadelphia Naval Shipyard in 1943, the newly commissioned destroyer USS Eldridge was being outfitted with several intriguing devices.
+These included top-secret generators that were said to be able to make the ship completely invisible to the enemy.

 As the final generators were put into place, the crew readied themselves for the system test.
-There, in broad daylight on a clear summer’s day, in the middle of the shipyard, the generators were switched on.
-As soon as the generators began to hum, a greenish-blue glow surrounded the ship.
+There, in broad daylight on a clear summer’s day in the middle of the shipyard, the generators were switched on and a greenish-blue glow surrounded the ship.

 Before the crew’s eyes, the ship disappeared entirely.